 - Quest 9: Future Studies (robotics, CS, and Sci Fi)

-- Computer Science Principles (CS meets Social Studies, building Cell Phone Apps)
+- Computer Science with Mobile Apps (A Computer Science Principles course [CS meets Social Studies, building Cell Phone Apps])

-- Computer Science in the Modern World (mostly 9th graders trying to meet their CS grad requirement quickly)
+- Intro to Computer Science (mostly 9th graders trying to meet their CS grad requirement quickly)

 - Game Design (not programming)